smbutterfield/ibmt17-18/_11-further-part-writing/a2-ex-voiceleadingrootpos.md

 [C,] [G,,] [C,]| [C,] [G,,] [A,,]|] w:C:I V I I V vi{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

+**Because the vi chord acts as a replacement for a I chord, we double the scale degree that works best for a I chord, `do`, rather than the standard doubling of the root, `la` or fifth, `mi`.
+In this progression, it is correct to break standard convention and double the chordal third of the vi chord.**

 ## Common exceptions